 *this post contains affiliate link for your convenience.
 Learn more here*

 1. First things first, you need a sewing machine.
 I have a Singer Brilliance 6180 that I’ve had for about 5 years.
 It has 100 stitches, but honestly, I only use the first four on a regular basis.
 I love having the decorative stitches though, and it has button hole stitches that make it very easy to sew button holes.
 You don’t have to spend a lot of money on a basic sewing machine.
 There are a lot of great ones out there that are affordable.
 If you find a machine with a straight stitch, and zig zag stitch, that will be great.
 For more guidance in finding the right sewing machine for you, go visit my guide to buying a sewing machine to find the right machine for you.
-She has a lot of great information about what to look for in a sewing machine.
+There is a lot of great information about what to look for in a sewing machine.

 2. For your sewing machine you will need needles and bobbins.
 Make sure you buy the right bobbins for your machine.
 They are NOT universal.
 It will ruin your machine if you use the wrong bobbins.
 I also use this silicone ring to keep all my bobbins organized and easily accessible.
 In your manual, it tells you what size bobbins your machine uses.